devtron-labs/winter-soldier/README.md

 **STEP 3**

-After installing winter soldier, customize or create our own hibernator.yaml template which will contain the included and excluded  resources on which hibernator will be applied.
+After installing winter soldier, customize or create our own hibernator.yaml template which will contains the included and excluded resources on which winter soldier will be applied.

 Refer to -